Steve Guengerich: Nonprofit work and philanthropy

 In 2020, on behalf of institutions in the University of Texas System, Guengerich led the effort to secure a $5 million statewide grant for the expansion of the Blackstone LaunchPad network in Texas, a program of the charitable foundation for The Blackstone Group.
-He serves as Partnership Director for the Texas Network.
+He served as the founding Partnership Director for the Texas Network.

 Writing

 In 1996, Guengerich was awarded the Gold Medal by the Society of Mechanical Engineers (SME) for the Blue Book "Introduction to Client/Server Computing" that he co-authored with Virginia Green.

 His most recent book, published by Weeva, Inc. in 2015, is Naturally Caffeinated: The Community Edition.
 The book is a collection of hundreds of tips for becoming a successful entrepreneur from a wide array of start-up founders and investors from Austin and around the world.

 Guengerich is co-author of several books on business innovation and information technology topics, including Client/Server Computing, Rightsizing Information Systems, and Building the Corporate Intranet.